hnyberg/Database-Project/README.md

 Suggestions (from colleagues) for improvment:

 -Separate words in search query.
   Problem: Possible duplicates in results.
   Solution 1: Loop through results to remove duplicates.
   Solution 2: Let the user separate search query words with commas.
 Time: 0.5 h

 -Separate Controller from View.
-  Problems: Extra functions for listeners
+  Problems: Extra functions for listeners.
 Time: 1 h

 -Possibility to get data/info from marked row in table in View.
-  Solution: Add a table listener
+  Solution: Add a table listener.
 Time: 1 h

 -Change layout to border.
 Time: 0.5h

 -Add possibility to add connections.
 Preferably use drop-down menus for user to choose from titles, actors etc.
 Time: 3+ h